 Closing Thoughts

-But the real tragedy here is that we’ve normalized cruelty to the point where it feels as inevitable as taxes and bad Wi-Fi connections.
-Truthfully, a society that thrives on bullying is a society in decline—one that mistakes pettiness for power and cruelty for charisma.
-Sure, we could keep ignoring it, brushing it off with “that’s just how the world works,” but at what cost?
+But the real tragedy here is that we’ve normalized cruelty to the point where it feels as inevitable as death and taxes.
+Truthfully, a society that thrives on bullying is one in decline, especially one that mistakes pettiness for power and cruelty for charisma.
+Sure, we could keep brushing it off as “that’s just how the world works,” but at what cost?
 How long can we keep pretending that the damage caused by bullying isn’t bleeding into every aspect of our lives, eroding trust, empathy, and basic human decency?

-Now, dismantling a society propped up by bullying isn’t going to happen overnight, or with a catchy slogan on a T-shirt.
-It’s going to take actual effort—something we’re famously allergic to when it comes to addressing deeply rooted problems.
-But imagine, for a moment, if we did.
-Let’s imagine a world where success wasn’t measured by how many people you step on to get to the top, where empathy wasn’t seen as a liability, and where kindness wasn’t reserved for Instagram captions.
+Now, dismantling a society propped up by bullying isn’t going to happen overnight.
+It’s going to take actual effort, something it seems people are famously allergic to when it comes to addressing deeply rooted problems.
+But let’s imagine a world where success wasn’t measured by how many people you step on to get to the top.
+What if empathy wasn’t seen as a liability and kindness wasn’t reserved for Instagram captions?

 Ultimately, if we really want to rid the world of bullying, we need to do more than just talk about it.
-To dismantle a society built on bullying, we must first dismantle the structures of power that thrive on division, dominance, and silence.
-We must choose to not allow society to be overrun with social stigmas around substance abuse, anxiety, and depression, all directly resulting from unmitigated bullying.
+We must first dismantle the structures of power that thrive on division, dominance, and silence.
+It’s up to us to choose to not allow society to be overrun with social stigmas around substance abuse, anxiety, and depression, all directly resulting from unmitigated bullying.

 As a society, we need to stop pretending that bullying is anything other than the toxic sludge that it is.
-If that sounds like a lot of work, well, it is.
+Yes, it’s a lot of work.
 But considering that the alternative is letting the bullies keep winning, it’s well worth the effort.
 After all, if we don’t, we might as well just start handing out “Most Likely to Be a Boss Bully” awards at graduation and call it a day.

-Who knows, maybe one day we’ll look back at this era of normalized bullying and think, “Wow, remember when we thought being awful was cool?”
-Hopefully, by then, we’ll have evolved past it—or at least invented better memes to shame those that still think it’s cool.
+Maybe one day we’ll look back at this era of normalized bullying and think, “Wow, remember when we thought being awful was cool?”
+Hopefully, by then, we’ll have evolved past it, or at least invented better memes for shaming those that still think it’s cool.

 ~ Amelia Desertsong